jonahlivingston/frictionLessSignup/README.md

 This is a very simple image carosel.

-It is most easily viewed used at https://imagecarosel.herokuapp.com/ .
+It is most easily viewed at https://imagecarosel.herokuapp.com/ .